zenit710/tester-for-today/README.md

 ### TODO

-* choose tester manually
-* choose next tester automatically
+* add logging to commands using PSR Log Interface
 * add list of possible commands
 * throw exceptions in repositories when no results
 * write unit tests
-* add logging to commands using PSR Log Interface
 * add helper for pretty console printing